Clara-YR/CarND-T2P5-MPC/README.md

 |cte², e𝜓², (v - v_ref)²|𝛿², a²|[𝛿(t+1)-𝛿(t)]², [a(t+1)-a(t)]²|

-Thus I define the cost as below:
+Thus I defined the cost as below:

 ```
 // The part of the cost based on the reference state.